Distributor Legal Center

 7 Data Protection

-7.1 With regard to the personal data that Choco processes on behalf of Supplier for provision of the Services and the personal data that the Parties process as joint controllers under this Agreement, the Parties conclude a Data Processing Agreement available here ("DPA") and which is hereby incorporated by reference into this MSA.
+7.1 With regard to the personal data that Choco processes on behalf of Distributor for provision of the Services under this Agreement, the Parties conclude a Data Processing Agreement available here ("DPA") and which is hereby incorporated by reference into this MSA.

 8 Suspension

 8.1 Suspension.
-Choco is entitled, but not obliged, to monitor Supplier’s and its Authorized Users’ use of the Services and may suspend Supplier's or its any of its Authorized Users’ access to the Cloud Service (i) if Choco reasonably believes a violation of the Agreement has occurred, (ii) if the suspension is necessary for technical or security reasons or to avert imminent damage to Choco, Supplier or third parties or (iii) if Choco is obliged to suspend access by law.
+Choco is entitled, but not obliged, to monitor Distributor’s and its Authorised Users’ use of the Services and may suspend Distributor's or its any of its Authorised Users’ access to the Cloud Service (i) if Choco reasonably believes a violation of the Agreement has occurred, (ii) if the suspension is necessary for technical or security reasons or to avert imminent damage to Choco, Distributor or third parties or (iii) if Choco is obliged to suspend access by law.
 Choco will use commercially reasonable efforts to provide advance notice of suspension, unless prohibited by law.
 Choco shall lift the suspension if the reason for the suspension no longer exists.
-Choco will have no liability for any damage, liabilities, losses (including any loss of data or profits), or any other consequences that Supplier may incur as a result of a suspension triggered by its Authorized Users’ own acts or omissions.
+Choco will have no liability for any damage, liabilities, losses (including any loss of data or profits), or any other consequences that Distributor may incur as a result of a suspension triggered by its Authorised Users’ own acts or omissions.

 9 Term and Termination

 9.2 Termination for Cause.
-Without prejudice to any other rights or remedies, either party may, by written notice to the other, terminate the Agreement with immediate effect on the happening of any of the following events: (i) the other party commits a material breach of the Agreement which is incapable of remedy; or (ii) the other party commits a material breach of the Agreement which is capable of remedy and fails to remedy such material breach within thirty (30) days after receiving written notice requiring it to remedy that material breach.
-This clause shall not apply to breach of limited warranty provided by Choco as per section 9 and the exclusive remedies of Supplier are listed therein.
+Without prejudice to any other rights or remedies, either Party may, by written notice to the other, terminate the Agreement with immediate effect on the happening of any of the following events: (i) the other Party commits a material breach of the Agreement which is incapable of remedy; or (ii) the other Party commits a material breach of the Agreement which is capable of remedy and fails to remedy such material breach within thirty (30) days after receiving written notice requiring it to remedy that material breach.
+This clause shall not apply to breach of limited warranty provided by Choco as per section 10 and the exclusive remedies of Distributor are listed therein.

 9.4 Effects of Termination.
-When the Agreement for the Services offered against remuneration is terminated Supplier shall lose its access to the Services, with the exception of the Free Services which may be still provided to the Supplier at Choco’s sole discretion.
-After termination, Choco will have no obligation to Supplier to continue storing Supplier Data and will delete the Supplier Data in its systems upon Supplier’s request or in line with its retention policy, whichever is earlier.
-Notwithstanding the foregoing, Choco will be entitled to retain the Supplier Data if Choco is obliged to do so by law or to the extent that the Supplier Data is required for accounting and documentation purposes or for the operation of the Cloud Service.
+When the Agreement for the Services offered against remuneration is terminated Distributor shall lose its access to the Services, with the exception of the Free Services which may be still provided to the Distributor at Choco’s sole discretion.
+After termination, Choco will have no obligation to Distributor to continue storing Distributor Data and will delete the Distributor Data in its systems upon Distributor’s request or in line with its retention policy, whichever is earlier.
+Notwithstanding the foregoing, Choco will be entitled to retain the Distributor Data if Choco is obliged to do so by law or to the extent that the Distributor Data is required for accounting and documentation purposes or for the operation of the Cloud Service.

 9.5 Survival.
-The sections 1.3 (Free Services), 3.5 (Indemnification), 4 (Fees and Commissions, Reporting, Payment), 6 (Confidentiality), 9.4 (Effects of Termination) and 11 (Limitation of Liability) and others which by their nature are intended to survive, shall survive after termination or expiration of this Agreement.
+The sections 1.3 (Free Services), 3.5 (Distributor Indemnity), 4 (Fees and Payment), 6 (Confidentiality), 9.4 (Effects of Termination) and 11 (Limitation of Liability) and others which by their nature are intended to survive, shall survive after termination or expiration of this Agreement.

 10 Warranty

 10.2 Limitation period.
-All claims by Supplier shall become time barred upon elapse of the earlier of the statutory limitation period, or a period of twelve (12) months from Supplier becoming aware of the fact or event giving rise to the cause of action.
+All claims by Distributor shall become time barred upon elapse of the earlier of the statutory limitation period, or a period of twelve (12) months from Distributor becoming aware of the fact or event giving rise to the cause of action.

 10.3 Disclaimer of Warranty.
 Except as expressly provided herein and to the maximum extent permitted by applicable law, the Services are provided as-is and on an as available basis.
 Choco hereby disclaims all warranties of any kind, whether express or implied by statute or common law, including, but not limited to, warranties of merchantability, fitness for a particular purpose, or non-infringement.
 Choco does not warrant that all errors can be corrected, or that operation of the Services shall be uninterrupted or error-free, nor does Choco guarantee any specific results in connection with use of the Services.